Hamza Idris

-Hamza Idris (born 27 July 1972) is a journalist and editor of Nigeria's Daily Trust Newspapers, one of the leading newspapers in Nigeria.
-He oversees the three titles on its stable: Daily Trust, Daily Trust Saturday and Daily Trust on Sunday.
+Hamza Idris (born 27 July 1972) is a Nigerian journalist and communications expert who currently serves as the Acting Editor-In-Chief of the Dailytrust Newspaper.
+He was born in Jos, Plateau State, although his parents originally hail from Mai'adua Local Government Area of Katsina State.

 He is a Fellow of the International Centre for Journalists (ICFJ) who participated in the maiden edition of the United States’ Exchange Programme for Media Professionals from Africa in 2013.
 He is an author, an alumnus of the Professional Fellows Programme and participant of the Peace Mediation Course (Switzerland, 2015).

+Drawing on his extensive academic background and experience in mass communication, Hamza has established himself in the media industry.
+His leadership at Dailytrust Newspaper as Acting Editor-In-Chief marks a significant milestone in his career, reflecting his commitment to journalistic excellence and innovative communication.

 Early life and education

 Hamza was born in Jos, Plateau State, on 27 July 1972, although his parents were originally from Mai'adua Local LGovernment of Katsina State.

-He was at St. Theresa's Boys School in Jos, Plateau State between 1978 and 1984 for his primary education.
-He attended Teachers’ College Toro, Bauchi State between 1984 and 1990, where he obtained the Grade II Teachers Certificate.
-He obtained a Diploma in Accounting from the University of Jos in 1995.
-He holds a Bachelor of Arts (BA) Degree in Mass Communication from the University of Maiduguri in 2002 and a Master of Science Degree (MSc) in Mass Communications from the National Open University of Nigeria in 2019.
+Hamza began his formal education at St. Theresa's Boys School in Jos, Plateau State, where he attended between 1978 and 1984.
+He furthered his studies at Teachers’ College Toro in Bauchi State from 1984 to 1990, earning the Grade II Teachers Certificate.
+In 1995, he obtained a Diploma in Accounting from the University of Jos.
+His passion for media and communications led him to pursue higher education in the field, culminating in a Bachelor of Arts (BA) Degree in Mass Communication from the University of Maiduguri in 2002, and later a Master of Science (MSc) Degree in Mass Communications from the National Open University of Nigeria in 2019.